nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor performs <u>list all people (UC2)</u>.
-2. Actor request to see specific person.
+1. Actor request to see specific person.
-3. System shows person's contact details.
+2. System shows person's contact details.

     Use case ends.